bbauska/W3Cx-4of5-thru-May-2024/README.md

 Anyway, you can just work with the list of the cues.
 Here we just take the first active cue because we are assuming that the cues are not overlapping.

 I added a small test here because sometimes we've got some strange ghost cues that are active and not defined.
 I do not exactly what was the problem when I test it but I added this test here to avoid some error messages...

 We have got the first active cue and we just display it.
-We get the id, we get the text

-and this is all.
+We get the id, we get the text and this is all.
 In that case, if I run the application again, instead of having enter and exit, I will just have cue change events.

 It starts at 15 seconds.

 I had a small bug here, it is not this.id but cue.id.... we can start again.

 This is a fallback for FireFox if you want to display the cues in sync with the video.

 The next video will show how to display a transcript here with the current cue highlighted and you can click on them in order to jump to the right place in the video.

 After that I think we will have seen the most useful properties, methods, events you can use with tracks and cues...

 Instead of reading the whole content of a track at once, like in the previous example, it might be interesting to process the track content cue by cue, while the video is being played.

 For example, you choose which track you want - say, German subtitles - and you want to display the subtitles in sync with the video, below the video, with your own style and animations...

 Or you display the entire set of subtitles to the side of the video and you want to highlight the current one...

 For this, you can listen for different sorts of events.

-The two types of cue event are:
+<h4>The two types of cue event are:</h4>

 1.  enter and exit events fired for cues.